-Why Australian visitor visa refusal happens to you?
+Why did an Australian visitor visa refusal happen to you?

-Are you wondering why Australian visitor visa refusal happens to your application?
+Are you wondering why an Australian visitor visa refusal happens to your application?

 I know it can be devastating to receive a refused visa from the Department of Immigration.